alexvasilkov/GradleGitDependenciesPlugin/README.md

         svn name: '[Svn dependency name.
 Required]',
                 url: '[Svn repository url.
 Required]',
                 path: '[Path within repo url, i.e. /trunk/library/.
 Optional]',
-                rev: [Revision number.
-Required],
+                rev: [Revision number or 'HEAD'.
+Required]
-                username: '[Username to access repo.
-Optional]',
-                password: '[Password.
-Optional]',
-                addDependency: [Whether to add project dependency or not.
-Optional, true by default]

         git name: '[Git dependency name.
 Required]',
                 url: '[Git repository url.
 Required]',
                 path: '[Path within repo which should be added as dependency, i.e. /library/.
 Optional]',
-                commit: '[Commit id of any length.
-Required]',
+                commit: '[Commit id of any length or 'master' to checkout HEAD.
+Required]' }

+Note, that using 'master' as git commit or 'HEAD' as svn revision is not recommended, use explicit commit / revision instead.

+Other optional parameters:

+    def vcs() {
+        xxx dir: '[Repository directory, overrides global vcs directory settings]',
-                username: '[Username to access repo.
-Optional]',
+                username: '[Username to access repo]',
-                password: '[Password.
-Optional]',
+                password: '[Password]',
+                includeProject: [Whether to include this repo as Gradle project, true by default],
-                addDependency: [Whether to add project dependency or not.
-Optional, true by default] }
+                addDependency: [Whether to add this project as dependency, true by default.
+                                Only works if 'includeProject' is true.]
+    }

 If there were no username specified (like shown above), than plugin will look